-Morgan’s additional feature film credits include Peace, Love & Misunderstanding, alongside Catherine Keener, Jane Fonda, and Elizabeth Olsen for director Bruce Beresford; the thriller The Possession, with Kyra Sedgwick for producer Sam Raimi; Red Dawn, the reboot of the 1984 action movie; The Salvation, with Eva Green and Mads Mikkelsen, which premiered at the Cannes Film Festival; Heist alongside Robert De Niro; and Solace opposite Anthony Hopkins, Colin Farrell, and Abbie Cornish.
+Morgan’s additional feature film credits include Peace, Love & Misunderstanding alongside Catherine Keener, Jane Fonda and Elizabeth Olsen for director Bruce Beresford; the thriller The Possession with Kyra Sedgwick for producer Sam Raimi; Red Dawn, the reboot of the 1984 action movie; The Salvation with Eva Green and Mads Mikkelsen, which premiered at the Cannes Film Festival; Heist alongside Robert De Niro; and Solace opposite Anthony Hopkins, Colin Farrell, and Abbie Cornish.
 This year, he reteamed with Zack Snyder when he made a cameo appearance in Batman v.
 Superman: Dawn of Justice.
 Morgan also starred alongside Gael García in the thriller Desierto, which premiered at the Toronto International Film Festival in 2015 and won the International Critics’ Award.

 In 2012, Morgan starred as hotel owner Ike Evans in the critically acclaimed Starz series Magic City, which depicted mob life in 1950s Miami.

-More recently, he co-starred alongside Halle Barry in the second season of the CBS series Extant, created by Mickey Fisher and produced by Steven Spielberg.
-Morgan also starred in the Emmy®-nominated History Channel mini-series Texas Rising, with Bill Paxton and Ray Liotta, which depicted the Texas revolution against Mexico; and starred in the final season of the Emmy® Award-winning CBS series The Good Wife, in which he portrayed freelance investigator Jason Crouse.
+More recently, he co-starred alongside Halle Barry in the second season of the CBS series Extant, created by Mickey Fisher and produced by Steven Spielberg; he also starred in the Emmy®-nominated History Channel miniseries Texas Rising with Bill Paxton and Ray Liotta, which depicted the Texas revolution against Mexico; and starred in the final season of the Emmy® Award-winning CBS series The Good Wife, in which he portrayed freelance investigator Jason Crouse.